Foundayo (Orforglipron): Everything You Need to Know About the Latest Oral GLP-1 for Weight Loss

 Important: This page is for informational purposes only and is not medical advice.
 Always follow your prescriber's instructions.

-How Does Orforglipron Work?
+How Does Foundayo Work?

 The key difference is how it's made.
 Semaglutide and tirzepatide are peptides — large, complex molecules that have to be injected because stomach acid would destroy them before they could be absorbed.
-Orforglipron is a small molecule, which means it's more like a traditional drug in pill form.
+Foundayo is a small molecule, which means it's more like a traditional drug in pill form.
 Your gut can absorb it intact.

 A few practical advantages that come from this:

 • No food restrictions.
 Oral semaglutide (Rybelsus) requires a 30-minute fasting window before and after taking it, which is awkward for a lot of people.
-Orforglipron has no such requirement — take it whenever.
+Foundayo has no such requirement — take it whenever.

 • No refrigeration.
 Small molecules are typically more stable at room temperature, which matters for travel and storage.